 Take your stomach on a date

-Bristol is well known for its forward thinking lifestyles and it certainly seems to be leading the way in terms of healthier and happier food production.
-The choices on offer made my mouth water just writing this list, so I hope that tonight instead of zapping a microwave meal you’ll take your stomach out on a date and treat it to one of the dishes offered by these restaurants.
+Bristol is well known for its forward-thinking lifestyle and it certainly seems to be leading the way in terms of healthier and happier food production.
+The superb choices along with several vegan dishes on offer made my mouth water just writing this list.
+I hope that instead of joining the microwave-meal supper club today, you’ll take your stomach out on a date and treat yourself to one of these restaurants with friendly staff.
 It will be love at first sight, I’m sure of that.

 Get Trip101 in your inbox